-It is possible, however, that the scenes depicting pots stacked over fire are actually showing a process to temper the pots to effect a non-stick surface.
-Perhaps they were even firing the ceramic.
+It is possible, however, that we made the bread mold walls too thin and that the scenes depicting pots stacked over fire are actually showing a process to temper the pots to effect a non-stick surface or perhaps they were even firing the ceramics.

 Experimental taste test

-Like so many issues surrounding the Giza Pyramids, it is often the little details, like how the ancient bakers made bread and fed thousands of workers, that are most important in understanding pyramid building.
-These are often some of the most fascinating questions to us as archaeologists.
+Like so many issues surrounding the Giza Pyramids, it is often the little details, like how the ancient bakers made bread and fed thousands of workers, that are most important in understanding pyramid building and the most fascinating questions to us as archaeologists.